jameshoweee/jameshoweee.github.io/talks.md

 ## Programme Committees and Reviewing

-Program committee for MAL-IoT 2019.
+Program committee for MAL-IoT 2019 and COSADE 2020.

 Sub-reviewed for ACM TECS, IEEE Transactions on Computers, IMACC 2019, CRYPTO 2019, ASIACRYPT 2018, Designs Codes and Cryptography, CT-RSA 2018, CARDIS 2018, SAC 2016, WAHC 2015, and Security and Communication Networks.

 ## Research Visits and Internships